Winters's formula: Physiology

+Clinical use

+One difficulty in evaluation acid-base derangements is the presence of multiple pathologies.
+A patient may present with a metabolic acidosis process alone, but they may also have a concomitant respiratory acidosis.
+Winters's formula gives an expected value for the patient's PCO_{2}; the patient's actual (measured) PCO_{2} is then compared to this.
+Using this information, physicians may elucidate additional causes of the acid-base derangement and identify different treatment options which may not have otherwise been considered.

 If the two values correspond, respiratory compensation is considered to be adequate.

 If the measured PCO_{2} is higher than the calculated value, there is also a primary respiratory acidosis.

 If the measured PCO_{2} is lower than the calculated value, there is also a primary respiratory alkalosis.